The scent of magnolia permeating Joaquin Rodrigo's concerto

 It may come as a revelation that Joaquin Rodrigo wasn’t a guitarist, despite his contributions to the guitar repertoire, but at his core the composer was, in fact, a pianist.

 The Concierto de Aranjuez draws inspiration from the gardens in the city of Aranjuez.
-Rodrigo, having lived his life in blindness since the age of three, wrote the concerto with the purpose of depicting the fragrances and sounds that he himself experienced walking through the gardens.
+Rodrigo, having lived his life in blindness, wrote the concerto with the purpose of depicting the fragrances and sounds that he himself experienced walking through the gardens.

 "The Concierto de Aranjuez is named after the famous royal site on the shore of the River Tagus, not far from Madrid, along the road to Andalusia (...)
 Its music seems to bring to life the essence of an eighteenth-century court, where aristocratic distinction blends with popular culture.
 In its melody the perfume of magnolias lingers, the singing of birds and the gushing of fountains."